mattermost/mattermost-handbook/operations/research-and-development/product/development-process/new-bug-tickets/bug-severity-guidelines.md

 * “Scale” of impact
   * S1 - `Data loss or crash` - Prevents app use (e.g. Mattermost crashes when posting a message).
 These are the only bugs that can be committed after the T-10 Code Freeze deadline.
   * S2 - `Functionality loss or glaring UI regressions` - Most users’ functionality affected (e.g. cannot favorite a channel) or includes functional and UI regressions that affect functionality.
+In addition to S1 bugs, these are the only bugs that can be committed after Code Complete deadline until T-10 Code Freeze.
   * S3 - `Minor issues or cosmetic UI regressions` - Half or less than half of users’ functionality affected.
 Cosmetic UI issues or regression (e.g. cannot create custom emoji if System Admin).

 ## Assigning severity levels